Trump's Indonesian business partner to attend inauguration

-JAKARTA, Indonesia (AP) — A spokesman for the Indonesian business partner of President-elect Donald Trump says the tycoon will be attending next week’s inauguration and also plans business meetings with Trump family members.
+JAKARTA, Indonesia (AP) — The Indonesian business partner of President-elect Donald Trump will be attending next week’s inauguration and also plans business meetings with Trump family members, his spokesman said Friday.

-Trump’s ties to Hary Tanoesoedibjo are among the many potential conflicts of interest he could face as the 45th U.S. president.
+Trump’s ties to Hary Tanoesoedibjo are among the many conflicts of interest he could face as the 45th U.S. president.
+The property billionaire’s presidency is shaping up to have unprecedented potential to muddy U.S. national interests with his personal business interests.

-Tanoesoedibjo, usually known as Tanoe, is the founder of the media and real estate conglomerate MNC Group and also has political aspirations in Indonesia.
+Tanoesoedibjo, usually known as Tanoe, is the founder of media and real estate conglomerate MNC Group and also has political aspirations in Indonesia.

-MNC’s corporate secretary Arya Sinulingga said Friday that Tanoe had been invited to the Jan.
-20 inauguration and will have meetings to “bolster some business deals.”
+The ethnic Chinese and Christian businessman has founded a political party and has said he wants to be president, though that is unlikely in Muslim-majority Indonesia because of historical antipathy to its tiny Chinese minority and the country’s current climate of rising religious intolerance.

 Most Read Stories